dndworld/dndworld.github.io/character-building/cc-rules.md

 - **Sources**: Homebrew Content, Expanded Rules, Legacy, Critical Role Content

 !!!warning Not everything from these sources is allowed to be used in the server.
-Please refer to the later "Sources" section of this channel for full details.
+Please refer to the "Sources" section below for full details.
+!!!

 !!!
 - **Dice Rolling**: Off (We use Avrae Discord bot for dice rolls)
 - **Optional Features**: On